 - Understand your return on investment (ROI) and make better informed decisions about your ad spend.

-- Use Smart Bidding strategies (such as target CPA, enhanced CPC, and target ROAS) that automatically optimize your campaigns according to your business goals.
+- Use Smart Bidding strategies (such as Maximize Conversions, target CPA, and target ROAS) that automatically optimize your campaigns according to your business goals.

 - See how many customers may be interacting with your ads on one device or browser and converting on another.
 You can view cross-device, cross-browser, and other conversion data in your “All conversions” reporting column.

 Conversion tracking starts with you creating a conversion action in your Google Ads account.
 A conversion action is a specific customer activity that is valuable to your business.
 You can use conversion tracking to track the following kinds of actions:

 - Website actions: Purchases, sign-ups, and other actions that customers complete on your website.
 Learn more about how Google Ads tracks website conversions.

 - Phone calls: Calls directly from your ads, calls to a phone number on your website, and clicks on a phone number on your mobile website.
 Learn more about phone call conversion tracking.

 - App installs and in-app actions: Installs of your Android or iOS mobile apps, and purchases or other activity within those apps.
 Learn more about mobile app conversion tracking.